 How to enable subscription quantity for a plan

-If you wish to make use of this feature you will have to tick the ”quantity” tick box when creating a new subscription using the dashboard.
+If you wish to make use of this feature you will have to tick the ”Enable quantity” checkbox when creating a new subscription using the dashboard.

-In order to allow users to change the quantity within Paddle’s checkout, you’ll need to set
+In order to prevent users from changing the quantity within the checkout for a quantity-enabled subscription, you’ll need to set

-1 if implementing the checkout with the custom checkout API
+0, if you are implementing the checkout with the Custom Checkout API.

 In the below example, we are allowing the user to select the quantity within Paddle’s checkout of a quantity enabled subscription, by setting